-Must visit in Kvarner
+Must visits in Kvarner

-The beach called Sv.
-Ivan is one of the most beautiful beaches in Croatia, located in a bay below the mountain village of Lubenice.
+The beach is called Sv.
+Ivan and is one of the most beautiful beaches in Croatia, located in a bay below the mountain village of Lubenice.
 Since it is difficult to reach (you can only get there by boat), the beach is never crowded, so you can enjoy peace and privacy here.

-For an unforgettable nightlife, visit Zrče on the island of Pag.
+For unforgettable nightlife, visit Zrče on the island of Pag.
 Zrče beach has become a world-renowned destination for party-goers.
 The parties are intense, so make sure you get enough sleep the night before.